 Salaries and Wages - Officers (603/703) - The Utility recorded officers salary expense of \$787 for water and \$769 for wastewater.
-Pursuant to Audit Finding No. 17 and the Utility's audit response, staff has decreased expenses for both water and wastewater by \$755 to reflect the correct allocation for salaries.
-Based on the above, the appropriate officer salaries are \$32 and \$14 for water and wastewater.
+Pursuant to Audit Finding No. 17 and the Utility's audit response, we have decreased expenses for both water and wastewater by \$755 to reflect the correct allocation for salaries.
+Based on the above, we find that the appropriate officer salaries are \$32 and \$14 for water and wastewater, respectively.

 Purchased Power (615/715) - The Utility recorded purchased power expense of \$1,943 for water and \$3,735 for wastewater.
 The purchased power wastewater account has been decreased by \$400 to remove deposits that were incorrectly expensed.
-In addition, staff increased purchased power expense for water by \$130 and by \$210 for wastewater to reflect a bill that was charged to a different utility.
-Staff also increased this expense by \$418 for wastewater to reflect a bill that was incorrectly charged to a different utility.
-As discussed in Issue 2, the staff engineer is recommending an EUW adjustment of nine percent and an excessive I&I adjustment of five percent.
-Accordingly, staff has decreased the expense for water by \$187 and decreased the expense for wastewater by \$198.
-Based on the above, the purchased power expenses are \$1,886 and \$3,765 for water and wastewater, respectively.
+In addition, we increased purchased power expense for water by \$130 and by \$210 for wastewater to reflect a bill that was charged to a different utility.
+We also increased this expense by \$418 for wastewater to reflect a bill that was incorrectly charged to a different utility.
+As discussed above, we find a EUW adjustment of 9 percent and an excessive I&I adjustment of 42 percent.
+Accordingly, we have decreased the expense for water by \$187 and decreased the expense for wastewater by \$1,591.
+Based on the above, we find that the purchased power expenses are \$1,886 and \$2,372 for water and wastewater, respectively.

 Chemicals (618/718) - Lake Placid recorded chemical expense of \$773 for water and \$4,668 for wastewater.
-Staff decreased chemical expense by \$552 for water and \$402 for wastewater to reflect the lower chlorine costs after the test year.
-In addition, staff decreased this expense by \$20 for water and by \$213 for wastewater to adjust for EUW and excessive I&I, as discussed in Issue 2.
-Therefore, staff recommends test year chemical expense of \$201 and \$4,053 for water and wastewater, respectively.
+We decreased chemical expense by \$552 for water and \$402 for wastewater to reflect lower chlorine costs.
+In addition, we decreased this expense by \$20 for water and by \$1,713 for wastewater to adjust for EUW and excessive I&I, as discussed above.
+Therefore, we find test year chemical expense of \$201 and \$2,553 for water and wastewater, respectively.

 Materials and Supplies (620/720) - The Utility recorded materials and supplies expense of 4,422 for water and 1,801 for wastewater.
-Staff decreased this expense for water by 2,029 to reclassify items that should have been capitalized to plant.
-In addition, staff increased water and wastewater by 4 and 51, respectively, to reflect the change in headquarter allocations per ERC.
-As a result, staff recommends materials and supplies expense of 2,397 and 1,852 for water and wastewater, respectively.
+We decreased this expense for water by 2,029 to reclassify items that should have been capitalized to plant.
+In addition, we increased this expense for water and wastewater by 4 and 51, respectively, to reflect the change in headquarter allocations per ERC.
+As a result, we find materials and supplies expense of 2,397 and 1,852 for water and wastewater, respectively.

 Contractual Services - Professional (631/731) - Lake Placid recorded contractual services - professional expense of \$19,938 for water and \$23,008 for wastewater.
-Staff decreased this expense for both water and wastewater by \$2,160 to remove an invoice that was previously recorded.
-In addition, staff decreased this expense for both water and wastewater by \$75 to remove non-utility expense.
-Further, staff reduced this expense for water by \$16 and wastewater by \$8 to reflect a change in headquarter allocation per ERC.
-Staff also decreased this expense
+We decreased this expense for both water and wastewater by \$2,160 to remove an invoice that was previously recorded.
+In addition, we decreased this expense for both water and wastewater by \$75 to remove non-utility expense.
+Further, we reduced this expense for water by \$16 and wastewater by \$8 to reflect a change in headquarter allocation per ERC.
+We also decreased this expense for both water and wastewater by \$357 for lack of support documentation.
+Finally, we reduced this expense for water and increased this expense for wastewater by \$3,060 to reflect the correct ERC allocations between accounts.
+Our net adjustment represents a decrease of \$5,668 for water and an increase of \$460 for wastewater.
+Therefore, we find contractual services - professional expense of \$14,270 for water and \$23,468 for wastewater.